janies/ipset/doc/ipset-output-format.markdown

     | VI |
     +----+

+Variable 0 determines whether a particular address is IPv4 or IPv6.
-Variables 0-31 represent the bits of an IPv4 address; variables 32-159 represent the bits of an IPv6 address.
+Variables 1-32 represent the bits of an IPv4 address; variables 1-128 represent the bits of an IPv6 address.
 (The bits of an address are numbered in big-endian byte order, and from MSB to LSB within each byte.)